UygarDeniz/http-from-tcp/README.md

-# HTTP From Scratch
+# HTTP From TCP

 A simple HTTP/1.1 server built on TCP in Go, without using the `net/http` server.

-Built while following the boot.dev HTTP course.
+Built to understand how HTTP and servers work under the hood, following the [Boot.dev](https://boot.dev) HTTP course.